 - Then later I got up the courage to add more finishing touches.
 I took a small nail art brush and applied some of the same dark purple along the line meeting the purple smoosh and then softened it with some acetone to give it more of a cloud-like edge.

-- I also grabbed a darker green and added a thin line for the horizon (again, used some acetone to soften the appearance) giving it more of point of reference for the design.
+- Next, I also grabbed a darker green and added a thin line for the horizon (again, used some acetone to soften the appearance) giving it more of point of reference for the design.

-- I used acrylic paint and created seven little windmills on my desktop silicone mat.
+- I used acrylic paint and created several little windmills on my desktop silicone mat.
 Picking the one I liked the best, I put a layer of top coat over it.
 When dry, I applied it to my nail as a decal.

 - And finally, one last coat of matte top coat over everything.